awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 }
 ```

-### Example Lambda Function for Amazon S3 Batch Operations<a name="batch-ops-invoke-lambda-custom-functions-example"></a>
+### Example Lambda function for S3 Batch Operations<a name="batch-ops-invoke-lambda-custom-functions-example"></a>

 The following example Python Lambda function iterates through the manifest, copying and renaming each object\.

-As the example shows, keys from Amazon S3 Batch Operations are URL encoded\.
-To use Amazon S3 with other AWS services, it's important that you URL decode the key that is passed from Amazon S3 Batch Operations\.
+As the example shows, keys from S3 Batch Operations are URL encoded\.
+To use Amazon S3 with other AWS services, it's important that you URL decode the key that is passed from S3 Batch Operations\.

 ```
 import boto3